What is Pancreatic Cancer?

 - Enlarged lymph nodes in the neck

-No identifiable cause is found in most people who develop pancreatic cancer and it remains unclear.
-However, those with certain risk factors may have increased likelihood of developing pancreas cancer.
+People with certain risk factors may have an increased likelihood of developing pancreatic cancer.
 These include:

 - Family history (first-degree relatives with the disease or history of genetic syndromes associated with pancreatic cancer)